class Mu

 $o2.boo.(); # OUTPUT: Ā«Byeā¤Ā»

-appropriate attributes and passes the new values to Mu.clone
+appropriate attributes and passes the new values to Mu.clone, for example,

 via nextwith.